Editor’s note: This post was originally published on 1/11/17 and has been updated for accuracy and comprehension.

 Online lead generation, in particular, is a must if you want to succeed in this decade.

-Digital lead generation is in – outdated lead generation (like cold calling) tactics are out.
-But your strategy doesn’t have to be complicated.
+But your approach doesn’t have to be complicated.
 It just needs to be strategic.

-Here are five lead generation ideas your business should definitely try.
+Here are five proven lead-generation ideas your business should definitely try.

 Why not create a spreadsheet that helps your primary audience stay organized?
 For example, you could generate a scheduling template.